We take a day tour with a difference, through Cape Town’s infamous Imizamo Yethu township.

 Women chat as they hang out washing on lines strung up between shacks and concrete blocks.
 Small children dart around their feet playing tag, while the sounds of local radio drift along the street.
 Wandering past the open door of a small shack, an old man watches a small TV set with one eye, and us warily with the other.
 A woman prepares food with a neighbour’s baby strapped to her back, while a group of teenage boys kick a soccer ball back and forth to each other with considerable skill.

-Back on the main street we pass by Phillip’s Tavern (‘the only pub in town!’).
+Back on the main street, we pass by Phillip’s Tavern (‘one of the only pubs in town!’).
 Here, shacks have blossomed into general stores, full of food and supplies with business names painted on tin shopfronts.
-There’s a town hall, and even a couple of schools.
+There’s a town hall and even a couple of schools.
 Hardship fosters creativity and resourcefulness, and an entrepreneurial few are turning theirs into success.

 HERE, WE LIVE BY HOPE